burhanmoin1/burhanmoin1/README.md

 - **Other Tools:** Git, AWS

 ## 🔭 Projects
-- [Delta Communication](deltacommunication.xyz): Created and deployed a full stack web app for a local network provider
+- [Delta Communication](https://deltacommunication.xyz): Created and deployed a full stack web app for a local network provider
-- chordengine.com: Used django and mongodb for a simple guitar chord app Still in development
+- [Chord engine](https://www.chordengine.com): Used django and mongodb for a simple guitar chord app Still in development

 ## 🌱 Currently Learning
 I'm currently exploring Angular.js/React.js/MySQL/Express to further enhance my understanding of frontend and backend seamless integration.